kopalite/ExpressWalker/README.md

 # ExpressWalker
 ExpressWalker provides a generic way to examine and change any object graph in fashion similar to "Visitor Pattern".
 One can build generic hierarchy composition - called visitor - capable to "visit" any property, collect its value and change it.

 Uses refleciton only while building re-usable visitor (initial step) and relies purely on expression trees afterwards.
 That's why **it is way much faster** than custom solutions that are usually built with reflection.
 It is optionally protected from circular references.
 It provides fluent API in the following way:

-The optional and configurable things available are
+The optional and configurable things available are:

 - owner type of visited property
 - name & type of visited property
 - depth of visit
 - expression for changing property value
+- cloning
-- cloning...
+- etc

 ```